ku-sldg/plih/_state/2-Locations-and-State.md

 Storage can be viewed abstractly as a collection of _locations_ that are values for storing other values.
 Think of a location as a box and the value at a location as the contents of the box.
 The location is a value in the sense that it is constant and does not change, but the contents of a location can change.
 We _dereference_ a location when we want the value it stores.
 Remember, a location is a value and as such can be calculated and returned without affecting the contained value.
 Dereferencing gets the value out and returns it.

-Storage is _ephemeral_ in that it it exists in the background and is there to use whenever needed.
+Storage exists in the background and is there to use whenever needed.
 When we program we declare variables, pointers and references that all reference storage, but we don’t ever talk about storage as a whole unless we’re systems programmers.

 The languages we’ve defined so far are _pure functional_ languages.
 Functional in that every expression is a function returning a value and parameter passing is a the dominant means of communicating values among expressions.
 Pure in that all identifiers are _immutable_.
 Once created their values cannot be changed.
 They can be shadowed, but never permanently changed.
 There is literally no notion of a variable in the traditional sense motivating use of the term identifier when referring to symbols.